How much does solar panel maintenance cost?

 Solar panel maintenance costs

 In many cases, this can be done with a garden hose (not high pressure), a bucket of water, and a soft sponge/ cloth.
 The solar system should be turned off before doing this.
-If you are not confident about doing this yourself or have a pitched roof, your solar installer can add this to their maintenance inspection for a small additional fee.
+If you’re unsure about your roof or have a slanted roof, your solar installer can check it for a small fee.
+This can be done during their maintenance inspection.

 Overall, the solar panel maintenance requirements are low.
 Still, it is critical to stay on top of them to keep your system running smoothly and efficiently providing clean, renewable energy for years to provide clean, renewable energy for years to come by properly maintaining it.